IRRRL VA Home Loan Refinance Program

 It is true that not all people who get a VA loan are required to pay the funding fee.
 When getting a VA loan, you don’t have to pay the fee if:

-You are a Veteran receiving VA compensation for a service-connected disability
+- You are a Veteran receiving VA compensation for a service-connected disability, or

-You are a Veteran who would be entitled to receive compensation for a service-connected disability if you did not receive retirement or active duty pay
+- You are a Veteran who would be entitled to receive compensation for a service-connected disability if you did not receive retirement or active duty pay, or

 IRRRL VA Mortgage Lenders: What You Want To Know